 The median household income for Gallatin County is higher than the rest of the state, and a significant number of residents between 25-55 have comparable wages to their peers in the 45-64 age group.
 This further demonstrates that new job opportunities in the area are drawing in people of a younger age bracket.
 One very interesting thing reported in the Economic Profile was that more than 40% of income for residents in Gallatin and Park County was classified as “non-labor income”.
 This can come in the form of investments, age-related income, and economic hardship payments.

-As for the people leaving Bozeman, the largest number of people went to other areas of Montana.
-Silver Bow County (Butte) was the most popular for people leaving Bozeman followed by Jefferson County, and Lewis & Clark County.
-Outside of Montana, the highest number of people leaving Bozeman went to Washington, followed by Texas, Oregon, California, Wyoming, and Florida.
+As for the people leaving Gallatin County the largest number of people went to other areas of Montana.
+Missoula County was the most popular for people leaving Bozeman, followed by Lewis and Clark County (Helena) and Flathead County (Kalispell/Whitefish area).
+Outside of Montana, the highest number of people leaving Bozeman went to Washington, Oregon, Colorado, California, and Utah.
 Click here to read our post, 5 reasons people are leaving Bozeman.

 As part of our Ask a Bozeman Real Estate Agent series, we asked the real estate agents in our office, who is moving to Bozeman?
 Check out the video below to see what they said!